TanLayHow/ETIassignment1/README.md

 A driver is able to login through the main menu.<br/>
 **<br>Action 2: Create account<br/>**
 A driver is able to create account through the main menu.
 Then he will select the 'Driver' role and input his information.<br/>
+**<br>Action 3: Update account details<br/>**
+A driver is able to update account details after logging in.
+Then he will select the update account option and input his new information.<br/>
+**<br>Action 4: Start trip<br/>**
+A driver is able to start a trip only if there is a trip assigned to him.
+He will first login, then select the start trip option.
+If there is a trip assigned, he can choose to start the trip, else, it is not an option.<br/>
+**<br>Action 5: End trip<br/>**
+A driver is able to end a trip only if he is has started a trip.
+He will first login, then select the end trip option.
+If he has started a trip, he can choose to end the trip, else, it is not an option.

+- Running Microservices
+<br>To run each of the microservice, make sure 3 different tabs are opened.
+Launch each of the microservice and type in their name.go in the terminal, corresponding to their microservice name.
+Make sure all 3 microservices are started before trying out the program.<br/>